felixlopz/hubrise-test-task/content/developers/en/quick-start.md

   scope=location[orders.write,customer_list.write,catalog.read]
 ```

-You will have the chance to review the connection details and to grant access permissions to your application.
+Review the connection details and grant access permissions to your application by clicking **Allow**.

-If everything goes well, you should see a page similar to the following.
+If everything goes well, you will see a page that displays an **authorisation code**.
+Copy it and head to the next section.
-[comment]: # (I THINK IT WOULD BE BETTER TO GIVE THIS PAGE A NAME, AND INCLUDE THE SCREENSHOT BELOW)

 ![authorisation code](../images/001-en-generate-user-code.png)

-This is the **authorisation code**.
-Copy it and head to the next section.
-[comment]: # (STRANGE TO START BY "THIS IS AN...".
-AGAIN, I WOULD NOT ASSUME THE SCREENSHOT IS CONTENT.
-BETTER EXPLAIN IN WORDS WHAT WE SEE AND WHAT WE NEED TO DO.)

 ## Generate the Access Token